What’s your purpose? Does that question make you cringe? I feel ya!

 What if your purpose is to fall in love with your beautiful self?
 To discover yourself, befriend yourself and use your newfound knowledge of all of your fantasticness to be the awesome you that you are!
 Imagine all the goodness you’ll be able to put out into the world when you’re being so kind and nurturing towards yourself.

-See – an internal purpose not only frees you from the idea that your value exists outside of yourself… it also puts a ton of good out into the world.
+See how an internal purpose not only frees you from the idea that your value exists outside of yourself… it also puts a ton of good out into the world.
 Total win!

 Doesn’t this sound more freeing than tying your purpose to something external?
 It’s been such a huge relief personally.
 Now I am free of that ache that comes along with losing your way and feeling purposeless.
 Because I know that that never means that I have no purpose or meaning.
 It’s always right there, inside of me, burning bright.
 And it’s in you too.

-Now it’s your turn: Are you excited to find your purpose internally?
+Now it’s your turn: Have you ever looked at finding your purpose this way?
+Are you excited to give it a go?
 Tell me what one of your purposes is in the comments.
 I can’t wait to read them!

 Health and love,

-Thought of the day: My purpose is to be my wonderful self.
+Thought of the day: Your purpose is to be your wonderful self.